A series of found 35 mm slides, (location and date different for each),

 The series of photographs which comprise Too are part of Adam Chodzko’s installation Room for Laarni, Image Moderator (2013) which collectively explores the experience of being psychologically overwhelmed by the process of relentlessly viewing imagery flowing between communities.
 He researches this through trying to empathise with the character of Laarni, a remote image moderator for a social media site.
 Too becomes one of the categories of image that Chodzko imagines Laarni is filtering into a group, a folder, on her computer screen (along with the other works in the exhibition, but particularly Too‘s companion collection, Sleepers.
 Hole ).

-As part of an ongoing series of found 35mm slides, a collection begun by Chodzko in 2010, Too shows amateur documentation of environmental damage from storms, hurricanes earthquakes and floods.
-The work is added to (its “too”, it’s excess, on top of an already extreme event) by accumulating a further disturbance to the image through the ‘accidental’ addition of dust from particular locations.
-Each image is separately titled with its location (if known) and date (if known although this collection of Too are all approximately 1950’s-late 1980’s) but in this grouping all share the same source of their dust, from Geneva Airport, September 2013.
-The suggested narrative is that the images were assembled (for a lecture? as evidence? for an archive?) and then dropped ( a dash for a flight? a security inspection?) depositing on the surface of each a layer of particles emanating from travellers from around the world.
+Perhaps one narrative suggested by this act is that the images were assembled (for a lecture? as evidence? for an archive?) and then dropped (a dash across an airport lounge for a flight? a security inspection? lost property? a loss of interest? a disposal?) depositing on the surface of each slide a layer of particles which mostly emanates from the bodies of ‘other people’ or, at least, their activities.
 This surface debris, normally something to be cleaned from the slide, here seems to connect and enhance the subject matter.
-It appears to be caused by the event, airborne matter, apparently falling from the sky.
-It becomes part of the image, a ‘mask’ to it in the sense that it both conceals it yet also exemplifies and reveals something about the true ‘nature’ of the image’s disturbance.
+It appears to be caused by the event, or perhaps the event causes it, airborne matter, apparently falling from the sky or erupting from the earth.
+It might suggest something apocalyptic, that wherever you are in the world there are now particles, pollution, constantly falling from the air.
+This debris becomes part of the image, a ‘mask’ to it, in the sense that it both conceals that picture yet also could be seen to exemplify and reveal something about the true ‘nature’ of the image’s disturbance.

-Chodzko’s interest in 35mm slide film is partly due to the image being materially present in the camera in the moment of the event so that the same piece of celluloid is present at the moment of its encounter with a viewer through projection (whereas a negative requires a positive print).
+Chodzko’s interest in 35mm reversal slide film is partly due to the image being materially present in the camera at the moment of the event so that the same piece of celluloid is present, later, at the moment of its encounter with a viewer through projection (whereas a negative requires a positive print).
+This particular status of the indexical, enhanced by the presence of dust on its surface, makes clear the image’s status as photographic material.
+We are invited to acknowledge the construction of this image in order to appreciate the event it portrays and our active role in creating both; the image and its subject.
+By destabilising our relationship to the viewing image, making us more active so that we do some ‘work’ as viewers, we then perhaps might find the capacity to feel involved in the environmental destruction depicted in the image.

-His use of dust as image can also be seen in works such as Ask the Dust and the idea of damage in relation to vision occurs throughout Chodzko’s work; In this exhibition it is clear in Sleepers.
-Hole, and implicit in I See Through Every Image.
+Chodzko’s work with dust as image or incorporated into image can also be seen in works such as Ask the Dust and the idea of damage in relation to vision occurs throughout Chodzko’s work; eg; Sleepers.
+Hole, and is implicit in I See Through Every Image.

 Room for Laarni, Image Moderator catalogue